 What does money mean to you?
 Is it an instrument of power?
 Is it a tool to buy happiness?
 Is it your ticket into freedom?

-Whatever it means to you and no matter if you are pro or anti capitalism, unless you choose to live like a monk you will need money.
-But this book is NOT about becoming rich quick!
+Whatever it means to you and no matter if you are pro or anti-capitalism unless you choose to live like a monk you will need money.
+But this book is NOT about becoming rich quickly!
 It is about something way more serious: our retirement.

 We cannot rely on the government to provide for us and our families once we retired.
 Life expectancy increases and fewer and fewer younger people will have to support more and more older folks.
 It is up to us to take care of our family and Tony Robbins made it his mission to present to us the tools we need to make this happen.

 There are 7 steps to financial freedom, no matter if you are 30 or 50 years old, no matter if you earn $30,000/year or $3,000,000/year.
 He presents us the strategies of 50 of the most successful investors of all time like Ray Dalio, Warren Buffett, and Carl Icahn.